Major technology upgrade post-acquisition

 “We recommended the HF40 SAN storage solution because it’s a robust solution that offers speed and efficiency for mixed-workloads, with incredibly rapid responses and better performance than other hybrid arrays,” said Nick Lowther, Business Development Manager at Brennan IT.

-“Though the initial HPE HF20 Nimble SAN solution that Sky City had acquired prior to the takeover wasn’t going to be sufficient to meet Delaware North’s ongoing needs, we were still able to use it as a replication target in the new infrastructure, to ensure high availability,” he added.
+“Though the initial HPE HF20 Nimble SAN solution that Sky City had acquired before the takeover wasn’t going to be sufficient to meet Delaware North’s ongoing needs, we were still able to use it as a replication target in the new infrastructure, to ensure high availability,” he added.

 The entire project also needed to be completed very quickly – to ensure there was no interruption to the casino’s service during the takeover.
 “We were certainly working to a tight timeframe, so it was important that we had procured and organised everything we needed to in advance,” said Lowther.
 “Our early involvement helped ensure that everything was ready to go, and there were no issues,” he said.